mamaly12/User_Management/README.md

             `HOMEURL/api/RESTREQUEST`

-        c.  admin token must be send as a token parameter for the REST requests.
+        c.  admin token must be send as a token parameter for each REST request.

             `example: HOMEURL/api/deleteUser?token=sadff&userId=2`